-1.2 Top flue pipe installation
+- 1.3 Top flue pipe installation:

-- Lift appliance into position.
+- Lift appliance into position, taking care not to damage the hearth finish.

+- -Level the appliance.

+- If a glass top is to be fitted this must be done prior to connecting the flue.

-Take care not to damage the hearth finish. - Level using adjustable bolts, see Diagram 1.
-Connect appliance to the chimney using flue pipe. - Secure with self tapping screw. - Seal the connecting joints with fire cement.
+- -Connect appliance to the chimney using flue pipe.

+- -Secure with self tapping screw.

+- -Seal the connecting joints.

-The Flue must be installed in accordance with manufacturers instructions.
+The flue must be installed in accordance with manufacturers instructions.